containeroo/website/content/en/docs/cloudflare-operator/guides/monitoring.md

 The easiest way to deploy all the necessary components is to use [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).

-## Install cloudflare-operator Grafana Dashboard
+## Install cloudflare-operator Grafana dashboard

 Note that cloudflare-operator exposes the `/metrics` endpoint on port `8080`.
 When using Prometheus Operator, you need a `PodMonitor` object to configure scraping for the controller pod.